Every Breath U Take: Development

 The film was announced back in May 2011, that a romantic-comedy film was to be produced and released by Star Cinema that will star Piolo Pascual and supposedly Kim Chiu.
 But Chiu was replaced by Angelica Panganiban as Piolo's leading lady.
 The principal photography of the film started in June 2011 with the tentative title of Postcards from Heaven and was later changed its title to Every Breath U Take.
 The film was intended to release on April 4, 2012, but was moved to May 16, 2012.

 Promotion

 The cinema trailer was released online via the official YouTube account of Star Cinema on April 4, 2012.

 Music

 The film's official soundtrack is "Every Breath You Take" originally sung by The Police and is covered for the film by Piolo Pascual.

 Release

 Critical response

 The film was Graded B by the Cinema Evaluation Board and rated PG-13 by the Movie and Television Review and Classification Board.
-Critics praised the over-all cast performances, some called the film's story paper-thin.
+Critics praised the overall cast performances, some called the film's story paper-thin.